 From hippos to rhinos To keep the animals healthy, hippo keepers dump and refill the hippo pool several times a week.
 That means pouring millions of gallons of water down the drain every year.
 The zoo wanted to do better than that.
 So, when the zoo reached out to voters in 2008, it asked for funds to improve the hippo exhibit, primarily the installation of a water-saving filtration system.

 As part of the master planning process, the zoo analyzed energy use across the entire zoo campus and found that pumps and filtration systems use the most power by far.
-This meant that the zoo was about to install a water saving hippo pool filtration system that would use a lot of energy.
-That doesn't make economic sense or meet zoo and Metro sustainability goals.
+This meant the zoo was about to install a water-saving hippo pool filtration system that would use a lot of energy.
+That didn't make economic sense or meet zoo and Metro sustainability goals.

-Unlike hippos, rhinos don't require pools so pose no issues regarding water use or filtration and rhinos are better suited to the zoo's long-term species plan.
-The zoo's 20-year master plan calls for construction of an African savanna habitat shared by a number of large grassland species.
+Unlike hippos, rhinos don't require pools so pose no issues regarding water use or filtration.
+In addition, rhinos are better suited to the zoo's long-term species plan.
+The zoo's 20-year master plan calls for construction of an Africa savanna habitat shared by a number of large grassland species.
 Rhinos can share habitat with gazelles and giraffes while hippos are more aggressive and cannot share habitat.
 For all these reasons, the zoo now plans to focus on rhinos.